logandeal/QuackGPT/README.md

 # QuackGPT

 We have a talking duck.
-Don't mess with it or else it will cuss you out.
+Don't ruffle it's feathers.